munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 ```
 Explanation for the code above:
 - Above, I've created two new classes: Lion and Giraffe.
-- The outputs from this program are carnivore and herbivore, respectively.
+- The outputs from this program are 'carnivore' and 'herbivore', respectively.
 - The two classes both use the method name diet, but they define the methods differently.
 - An object instantiated from the Lion class will use the method as it is defined in that class.
 - The Giraffe class may have a method with the same name, but objects instantiated from the Lion class won’t interact with it.